Malick Touré

-Malick Touré (born September 22, 1995) is a Malian professional football player.
-He is currently playing as a left winger.
+Malick Touré (22 September 1995 – 11 September 2024) was a Malian professional footballer who played as a left winger.

 Club career

-Malick Touré joined the Algerian Ligue 1 in the transfers winter 2017–18 with US Biskra, during which he played 8 matches and scored a single goal against DRB Tadjenanet Then, with the team falling to Ligue 2 on June 11, 2018 Touré joined to MO Béjaïa the Malian said on this subject: "It is an honor for me to sign in a club as big as MO Béjaïa.
+Malick Touré joined the Algerian Ligue 1 in the transfers winter 2017–18 with US Biskra, during which he played 8 matches and scored a single goal against DRB Tadjenanet.
+Then, with the team falling to Ligue 2 on 11 June 2018 Touré joined MO Béjaïa.
+The Malian said on this subject: "It is an honor for me to sign in a club as big as MO Béjaïa.
 I am therefore delighted to give the maximum to help the club achieve its objectives."
-On August 11, He made his debut in the Ligue 1 against Olympique de Médéa as a starter and scored his first goal in 4–2 away victory.
+On 11 August, he made his debut in the Ligue 1 against Olympique de Médéa as a starter and scored his first goal in 4–2 away victory.
 Touré finished the season with five goals from 28 games, just like last season MO Béjaïa fell to the second division so that he had to search for another club because the law prohibits foreign players from playing in the second division.